 Planning your new games room

 When it comes to home additions in Perth, there’s nothing better than your own games room.
-Whether you’re renovating an existing structure, or you’re adding a new building to your yard, planning is essential.
+Whether you’re renovating an existing structure, or you’re extending with a new building to your yard, planning is essential.
 Think about how you want to use the space, work out a budget, and get some inspiration.
 Have a look through magazines and blogs, search for ideas online, and put some images and cuttings together.
 Think about the colours you want to use, the layout of the room, and what kind of furniture you want to add.
 Once you’ve got a basic plan in your mind, this will help you establish where you want everything to go, what you want to buy for your games room, and how much you need to set aside.
 It’s always wise to compare prices online before you buy games tables, gaming chairs or TVs.
 If you’re looking at retro arcade games, for example, you might be able to save by buying second-hand.

 Ideas for your games room